Marxist–Leninist League of Tigray: Importance of the Marxist-Leninist League of Tigray

 Posing as orthodox defenders of Marxism-Leninism and allying itself with the communist current associated with the hard-line Enver Hoxha regime in Albania, the MLLT saw its goals as spreading Marxism-Leninism throughout the world and within the Tigray region.

 At the beginning of the Ethiopian Civil War, The TPLF was unorganized in their plans and execution.
 With only an organization and no political party backing them they suffered large losses at the beginning.
-After the creation of the Marxist-Lenninst League of Tigray, the TPLF developed a cohesive discipline strategy because of the leadership of the MLLT.
+After the creation of the Marxist-Leninist League of Tigray, the TPLF developed a cohesive discipline strategy because of the leadership of the MLLT.
 The TPLF with the help of the new vanguard party reorganized the structure of the army based on Marxist-Leninist ideology.
-In the process of reorganization, the MLLT attempted to clear out other parties and ideology that made up the front and center the views strictly on Marxism-Lenninism.
+In the process of reorganization, the MLLT attempted to clear out other parties and ideology that made up the front and center the views strictly on Marxism-Leninism.
 Shortly after the reorganization, the TPLF pushed the Ethiopian army backwards, nearing Addis Ababa.

 The power of the TPLF was transitioned and concentrated into The MLLT following the Leninist ideology of an intellectual intelligentsia leading the revolution.
 With this model as the new core of the TPLF, several policies were put in place.
 These policies aimed to address; land reform, class rule, and rights of nationalities.